New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 Neptune

-However—house meanings did not originally come from sign meanings
+The problem: house meanings did not originate from sign meanings

-• Signs meanings derived from the planets that ruled them, and the ratio of light and dark during the time of year the Sun was in that sign.
+• Signs meanings derived from the planets that ruled them by domicile and exaltation, and the changing ratio of light and dark during the time of year the Sun was in that sign.

-• The house meanings derived from the Whole-Sign aspect that house made to the first house, the position each house had relative to the closest angular house (1st, 4th, 7th, 10th), and which planet found its Joy there.
+• The house meanings derived from the Whole-Sign aspect that house made to the first house, the position each house had relative to the closest angular house (1st, 4th, 7th, 10th), and which planet found its Joy there (if any).

 Which house system should I use?